carbon-language/carbon-lang/toolchain/docs/diagnostics.md

 `InvalidCode` with the associated severity (`Error` or `Warning`).

 The `Emit` call produces a single instance of the diagnostic.
-When emitted, `"Code is invalid"` will be the message used.
+When emitted, `"code is invalid"` will be the message used.
 The type of `location` depends on the `DiagnosticEmitter`.

 A diagnostic with an argument looks like: